PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor8.md

 pushing, retain the 72/128 phase-cap audit and keep composite results outside the bounded integer mapping store.
 Never create, update, or reopen a pull request.

+## Layout pass-set 1 affine cleanup characterization

+The next family is restricted to five mapping-only affine results under the first layout guard: two affine-chain folds plus affine pre/post, pre-unary affine fan-out, and mean-affine pre/post cleanup.
+Existing tests fix their bounded integer schemas.
+They have no defaults or consumers.

+The contract fixes exact owner arguments and keywords, the four-result prefix, the separate post-binary fold, both composite recovery boundaries, the common guard, and absence of loads.
+Composite return values remain excluded.
+Its strict expected failure requires five `cleanup.layout_pass_set_1.*` affine records.

+The first focused run exposed one stale adjacency assertion for the previously migrated safe-transpose phase record.
+Its helper now unwraps and verifies the exact nested owner; production behavior was not implicated.
+The dedicated characterization and existing owner/schema contracts are `9 passed, 1 xfailed in 0.97s`; targeted Ruff, bytecode compilation, and whitespace checks pass.

+Commit and push this characterization before replacing only the five mapping destinations.
+Preserve the guard and every composite boundary, then update multi-occurrence owner and bounded-store contracts, validate, document, commit, and push.
+Never create, update, or reopen a pull request.